 Parents, Children & Nannies: agreements regarding screen time

-Parents want make their children happy.
-Many want, therefore, to permit their children to play games on-line with their friends, or to connect socially with friends over social media.
-However, they also want to prevent them spending too much time on these devices, or seeing things they should not, or being pressured by social media.
-It is a subject which parents find incredibly difficult to navigate and whatever they do permit, children often find a way around the rules!
+Parents want to make their children happy.
+Many want, therefore, to permit their children to play games online with their friends, or to connect socially with friends over social media.
+However, they also want to prevent them from spending too much time on these devices, or seeing things they should not, or being pressured by social media.
+It is a subject which parents find incredibly difficult to navigate, and whatever they do permit, children often find a way around the rules!

 CMO report today advising on Children and Screen Times